-Research and development -Research and development for the year ended December 31, 2022 was \$3.0 million, compared to \$3.3 million for the comparable period in 2021.
+Research and development costs -Research and development for the year ended December 31, 2023 was \$3.4 million, compared to \$3.0 million for the comparable period in 2022.
 The Company's research and development spending continues to reflect our commitment to develop and introduce new products that give the Company a competitive advantage.

-Selling, general and administrative expense - Selling, general and administrative expense for the year ended December 31, 2022 was \$40.4 million compared to \$31.9 million for the comparable period in 2021, an increase of \$8.5 million.
-The increases are primarily related to SG&A expense of \$3.8 million related to the Rabern acquisition, increased severance charges of \$1.5 million, and higher stock compensation cost of \$1.0 million.
+Selling, general and administrative expenses - Selling, general and administrative expense for the year ended December 31, 2023 was \$43.1 million compared to \$40.4 million for the comparable period in 2022, an increase of \$2.7 million.
+The increase is driven by an additional three months of expense in the rental segment, the acquisition having occurred in April 2022, trade show expenses, increase in insurance costs, higher salaries and benefits, partially offset by decreased severance costs and legal fees.